Towards Efficient and Optimal Covariance-Adaptive Algorithms for Combinatorial Semi-Bandits: Concluding remarks

-We compare empirically in \cref{app:Comparisons} theoretical regret rates of \ucbv and \olsucbv, {$\big(\sum_i\max_{a / i\in a} \sigma_{a,i} \big) \allowbreak/ \big( \sum_{a}a^\top\SSigma^* a \big)$}, for randomly generated instances with different ratios $P/d$.
-Not enforcing any particular structure, the ratio seems to remain constant for our generated instances, with a notably constant factor gain when the covariance coefficients are biased to remain positive.
-But when we enforce a particular structure, like actions with no overlaps, we can actually see regimes where the absence of negative coefficients in the theoretical rate of \texttt{OLS-UCB} is detrimental, \cref{fig:th_rates} in \cref{app:Comparisons}.

-\section{Concluding Remarks}
+\section{Concluding remarks}

-We propose and analyze \olsucbv, a covariance-adaptive algorithm for stochastic combinatorial semi-bandits.
-Compared to other existing approaches, ours is computationally less demanding and yields the first $\sqrt{T}$ gap-free regret rate depending explicitly on the covariance of the base items rewards.
-A limitation, also existing in other works, is the overlooking of negative covariance coefficients.
-Finding a way to take them into account might greatly improve the performances of semi-bandit algorithms and show the benefit of the additional feedback compared to a pure bandit one.
+We propose and analyze two algorithms for combinatorial semi-bandits. \OLSUCBC is a deterministic, covariance-adaptive algorithm.
+Compared to other existing approaches, our algorithm is typically less computationally demanding and yields the first $\tilde O(\sqrt{T})$ gap-free regret rate that explicitly depends on the covariance of the base item rewards and the structure. \COSV is a variance-adaptive, \TS-like algorithm.
+Its complexity is significantly lower under certain types of constraints, but its regret is suboptimal as it assumes worst-case correlations.
+However, leveraging the analysis of \OLSUCBC, it also yields the first $\tilde O(\sqrt{T})$ gap-free regret upper bound among sampling-based approaches.